pchan37/knights-tour-sketchpad/README.md

-# The N-Queens Sketchpad
+# The Knight Tour Sketchpad

-_A tool to help students work out solutions to the N-Queens problem._
+_A tool to help students work out solutions to the Knight Tour problem._

 ### Features
 * Change between NxN boards from 1x1 to 8x8
 * Undo moves
 * Clear the board
+* Show possible moves
-* Warned of incorrect moves
+* Will not accept invalid moves
 * Rotate or flip the board
 * Export drawing as an image

-Coded by Haley Zeng (Stuy '17)
+Framework by Haley Zeng (Stuy '17)
+Finished by PChan (Stuy '17)

-Last updated February 22, 2017
+Last updated February 27, 2017